-On-street parking shall be provided on all streets except where prohibited by CDOT or NCDOT.
-All recessed, on-street parking shall comply with Charlotte's Urban Street Design Guidelines.
+On-street parking shall be provided on all streets for properties on blocks with single family zoning except where prohibited by CDOT or NCDOT.-All recessed, on street parking shall comply with Charlotte's Urban Street Design Guidelines.

 On-street parking shall not be used to meet minimum residential parking requirements, but may be used to meet non-residential parking requirements.

-On-street parking shall not be counted in calculating maximum parking spaces.
+On street parking shall not be counted in calculating maximum parking spaces.